lmu-osc/Collaborative-RStudio-GitHub/README.md

 #### **rstudio:** save and commit the changes

-- Use the git tab, tick the box next to your new script and commit.
+- Use the git tab, tick the box next to **your new script ONLY** and commit.

 - Supply a descriptive message of the commit.